Sudanese security forces fire tear gas at anti-coup protesters | DW | 30.12.2021

 Much international aid was cut following the coup and has yet to resume in earnest.

-Major aid organizations see even a semi-functioning state as a requisite to the resumption of funds and services.
+Major aid organizations see even a semifunctioning state as a requisite for the resumption of funds and services.

 lo,ar/rt (AFP, Reuters)